Crabman-DF-Mods/dwarven-wilds/README.md

 ## Planned Content

+All the planned objects/content listed in this section will unfortunately not be possible to implement faithfully until future updates for Dwarf Fortress come out to add the required features/mechanics.

 ### Spoiler Free

 __Sap Wine:__ this wine is brewed from sap tapped from trees and considered a delicacy by hearthians, or at least, that's what the ones who do the brewing say...
+This can't be implemented until tree tapping or something like it is supported, though honestly I might not even need to implement it myself when the time comes, since dwarves would surely do something alchoholic with tree sap.

 ### Nomai Spoilers

-The new objects/content here will unfortunately not be possible to implement faithfully until future updates for Dwarf Fortress come out to add the required features/mechanics.

-Be warned that there are more spoilers here than just their culture, so it's definitely a lot more spoilery than the current "Nomai Spoilers" content.
+Be warned that there are more spoilers here than just the nomaian culture (mostly regarding their technology), so it's definitely a lot more spoilery than the current "Nomai Spoilers" content.

 <details>
   <summary>Spoiler warning</summary>